dstroot/blog-next/_posts/can-you-spot-an-underfunded-technology-dept.md

 ---
-title: 'Can you spot an underfunded IT department?'
+title: 'Can you spot an underfunded Technology department?'
 excerpt: 'Here are the telltale signs of an underfunded Technology Organization.
-If you recognize these behaviors in your own technology organization, you should be concerned!'
+If you recognize these many of these signs, you should be concerned!'
 coverImage: '/assets/blog/img/old-computer.jpeg'
 date: '2021-06-10T10:25:35-08:00'
 author: